-As soon as I noticed the unlikely pair perched together, I thought about the courage it takes to find common ground with people who are different or don't share our point of view.
-And then I thought about how our nation has become so tribal and polarized on matters of politics and policy.
+As soon as I noticed the unlikely pair perched together, I thought about the tact and discernment it takes to find common ground with people who don't share our point of view.
+And then I thought about how our nation has become so tribal and angry and polarized on matters of politics and policy.

-Over the past year, I've had in-depth political discussions only with my trusted tribe -- the friends with whom I feel safe and comfortable.
-Whenever I'm the least bit unsure of someone, I tend to soft-pedal my viewpoint or hide my beliefs out of fear of being judged or shamed -- which has happened often enough to discourage me.
+Over the past year, I've had in-depth political discussions only with my trusted tribe -- the friends with whom I feel safe, validated, and comfortable.
+Whenever I'm the least bit unsure of someone's political stance, I tend to soft-pedal my viewpoints or avoid discussing them out of fear of being judged or shamed -- which has happened often enough to discourage me.
 It's human nature to gravitate toward others who mirror our beliefs, values, and politics -- not just our hobbies or interests.

 I know this is a painful topic.
 And I'm not looking for hostile or confrontational discussion.
-Instead, I'm talking about opening our hearts and minds to each other on a much deeper level.
+Instead, I'm talking about opening our hearts and minds to each other on a deeper level.
 As sociologist Brene Brown writes in Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead: "Courage starts with showing up and letting ourselves be seen."

-I enjoy few things more than engaging with fair-minded people who are willing to discuss the important stuff, the big issues.
+I enjoy engaging with fair-minded people who are willing to discuss the big issues.
 I want to know what my friends and family are thinking about current events, local and national leaders, and more.
 I want to know what they're reading and watching.
-I want to understand the moral compass that guides them, how they study the issues, how they make hard choices, and what truly matters to them politically as well as personally.
+I want to understand the moral compass that guides them, how they study the issues, how they make difficult choices, and what truly matters to them politically as well as personally.